angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 jittery and excited yet internally a wreck I start rushing and Nik who is of course observing the match closely reminds me that it is not timed and I can slow down.
-I take a breather and make sure to triple check my pile before committing (it would be super embarrassing for an author of the wiki to fuck up the exact thing he authored on).
+I take a breather and make sure to triple check my pile before committing (it would be super embarrassing for an author of the Wiki to fuck up the exact thing he authored on).
 I demonstrate the entire thing step by step to Chris (and Nik who was very intrigued) and thus complete my one and only same turn win of the event.